Patio Sand And Sealers

 Drainage is the other piece of the puzzle.
 If water is pooling on or around the patio, it's constantly working against your joint sand and bedding sand.
 ICPI guidance and common installation practice both emphasize that bedding sand will saturate during rainfall, so the base and subgrade below it must drain.
 If you're building over clay-heavy soil, consider a geotextile fabric layer between the subgrade and your crushed-stone base to prevent fine soil particles from migrating up into the base over time.
 It's a small added cost that extends the life of the whole installation significantly.

 One safety note worth mentioning: any time you're handling dry sand in bulk, including sweeping polymeric sand across pavers, wear a dust mask rated for fine particles.
 If you’re planning to keep chickens on or near a sand-set paver patio, double-check that your chosen patio paver sand or joint sand product is labeled safe for animal use and avoid anything treated with harmful additives is patio paver sand safe for chickens.
 Dry sand contains respirable silica dust, and OSHA sets specific permissible exposure limits for crystalline silica.
+HealthyChildren.org notes that if you have concerns about contaminants in play sand, you can send a sample to a lab to check for specific issues like crystalline silica and other materials send a sample to a lab to check for specific contaminants like crystalline silica.
 It's not a reason to avoid the project, but it's a simple precaution that's easy to skip and shouldn't be.

 Quick sourcing and sizing reference